 Ahh, New Year, new resolutions, and new stocks for stock-picking competitions.
 We are a web site ostensibly about Personal Finance and investing, so I’d be remiss if I didn’t enter a few contest this year.
-I already discussed my picks for the Money Pros Stock Picking Competition, but this time I’m entering a 4-stock contest run by Nelson at Financial Uproar.
+I’m entering a 4-stock contest run by Nelson at Financial Uproar.
 As always, just because I picked stocks here doesn’t mean I’m telling you to buy them – so do your own due diligence!

 Here’s what I’m going with in 2012:

 - Vascular Solutions, Inc. VASC – A medical device company based in Minneapolis launches my 2012 picks!
 Sure, we could argue the macro effects of the uncertainty in the medical field due to the Patient Protection and Affordable Care Act (careful, it’s 4,000 words if you read the whole series…), or we can talk about a well run-company.
 A 13.16% Return on Assets and a 37.68% Return on Equity in the face of zero debt and a 8.5 trailing P/E?
 Sign me up.